|

 thickest coat of FlexKrete you can, without having puddles or ridges.
 Typically,

-you should try to apply the FlexKrete at about 65 to 75 square foot a gallon.
-Since you won’t know how much EXACTLY the concrete will accept, when you pour out the ribbons – hold back on pouring about 10% to the end of the roll area.
+when you pour out the ribbons – hold back on pouring about 10% to the end of the roll area.

 Pre-Mix FlexKrete Before Using: Even if you are using Clear

-FlexKrete, you must pre-mix the bucket.
+FlexKrete, you must pre-mix the bucket for 60 seconds.

 onto the wet FlexKrete.
 It is a good idea to have the “thrower” start the broadcast on the first portions of the rolled areas as soon the “roller” gets ahead a few feet.
-When you broadcast the quartz, sand, or aluminum oxide,

 ensure to initially throw the sand up in the air so it lands flat upon the